jrnold/bugs-examples-in-stan/README.md

-Bayesian Examples from Bayesian Examples
+![Bayeux-Logo.png]

+Bayeux: A Tapestry of Bayesian Modeling Examples in Stan

 WinBUGS examples from Bayesian Examples from Simon Jackman's old webpage: